After bumpy road, The Mailman delivers for No. 3 Georgia

 “We didn’t know Stetson would be the guy,” Smart conceded.
 “We brought Jamie in here with the thought that he’d be the starter.
 I’d be lying if I didn’t say that.”

-Relegated to limited snaps with the third team and barely even mentioned as an option for 2020, Bennett struggled to understand why he’d been passed over one more time.
+Relegated to limited snaps with the third team and barely even mentioned as an option for 2020, Bennett struggled to understand why he had been passed over one more time.

 “He was not getting a lot of reps early in camp,” Smart recalled.
 “He came to me and asked where he was and why he wasn’t getting more snaps.
 We talked endlessly about it.”